remy/remysharp.com/public/blog/blocks-of-tetris-code.md

 title: "Blocks of Tetris code"
 tags:
 - code
-date: 2019-07-30
+date: "2019-09-02 11:00:00"
-draft: true
 ---

 # Blocks of Tetris code

 In one of [my Twitch](https://www.twitch.tv/remysharp) hour sessions I decided to _attempt_ to build a Tetris clone inspired by news that Tetris turned 35 years old in June 2019.
 Given it was an hour of coding the game was far from complete but I had the shapes and I had dropping blocks and with around 4 more (offline) hours, I had a fully working clone of the original _NES_ Tetris game.

-I wanted to share some of the development highlights and tricks I used to make the game work.
+I wanted to share some of the (array based) development highlights and tricks I used to make the game work.

 <!--more-->